medoxsmartchain/docs/tutorials/metamask+ledger-tutorial.md

 # Untitled

-We will learn how to connect Ledger to Metamask and use it on Nordek network after the latest Metamask and Ledger live update.
+We will learn how to connect Ledger to Metamask and use it on MEDOX network after the latest Metamask and Ledger live update.

 Ledger live 2.26.1